MariachiaraStellato/SpheroidSegmentation_With_CNNs/README.md

 ```
 ver('Deep Learning Toolbox')
 ```
-If it is not installed, you can instal and/or purcase it at the following link: https://it.mathworks.com/products/deep-learning.html
+If it is not installed, you can install and/or purcase it at the following link: https://it.mathworks.com/products/deep-learning.html

 It is also necessary to install some required packages.
 They can be found at the following links: